Chinedu613/Horiseon/README.md

 ## Usage

 This file is used to show you how improved accessibility while keeping the site very similar.
-Below is a screen of our website.
+Below is a screen of our website and here is the link [Link to Deployed Site](https://chinedu613.github.io/Horiseon/)

 ![Image of the website](assets/images/screenshot.png)